michalrok/Power-Automate-RPA-Enterprise-Toolkit/README.md

-# What is this?
+# What is the RPA Enterprise Toolkit?

-This is a set of tools for teams building automation solutions using Microsoft Power Platform.
+This is a set of tools for teams building automation solutions using **Microsoft Power Platform**.
+It helps address common requirements of enterprise customers and provides practical guidance for building RPA solutions.

 ## Capabilities